Manfred Burgsmüller: After football

 Burgsmüller made a comeback in NFL Europe in 1996, being Rhein Fire's kicker from 1996 to 2002, becoming the oldest professional American football player in history, at age 52.
 He also won two World Bowls, in 1998 and 2000.

-Burgsmüller died on 18 May 2019 in Essen.
+Burgsmüller died on 18 May 2019.

-On 1 August 2019 fans of the Essen-born player led by British football writer, also president of Borussia Dortmund's London supporters club, Ben McFadyean organized a testimonial football match at VFL Kemminghausen, a seventh-tier (Landesliga) football club in Dortmund.
-Players that took part in the match included former colleagues including Frank Mill, Michael Lusch, and Marcel Raducanu.
-KFC Uerdingen defender Kevin Grosskreutz and assistant coach of Bayern München Hermann Gerland also took part.
-The match which was attended by 2,000 spectators, including Nadine and Corrina two of the player's three daughters, raised €15,000 for Kinderlachen children's charity.
+On 1 August 2019 fans of the Essen-born player, led by British football writer Ben McFadyean, organized a testimonial football match at VFL Kemminghausen.
+The match which was attended by 2,000 spectators raised €10,000 for Kinderlachen children's charity.